OmsLaurina/toolbox_growthmodel/README.md

 All codes starting with 'outputs' generate the .txt files for the analyses, while the codes starting with 'figures' create the visual figures using the .txt files from each analysis.

+* set_up.py: Functions employed to specify the configuration parameters (discretization parameters, Psupply values, etc.) utilized in each model code.
+Adapt this script to replicate the analysis conducted in the article.

 * growth_model.py: Function defining the full model (Explicit Euler method).
 * growth_model_simplify.py: Function defining the simplified model (Explicit Euler method).